Lee Strobel

 Lee Patrick Strobel (born January 25, 1952) is an American Christian author and a former investigative journalist.
-He has written several books, including four which received ECPA Christian Book Awards (1994, 1999, 2001, 2005) and a series which addresses challenges to the veracity of Christianity.
+He has written several books, including four that received ECPA Christian Book Awards (1994, 1999, 2001, 2005) and a series which addresses challenges to the veracity of Christianity.
 He also hosted a television program called Faith Under Fire on PAX TV and runs a video apologetics web site.

 Early life and education

 Strobel was born in Arlington Heights, Illinois.
-He received a journalism degree from University of Missouri and a Master of Studies in Law degree from Yale Law School.
+He received a journalism degree from the University of Missouri and a Master of Studies in Law degree from Yale Law School.

 Career

 Lee was a journalist for the Chicago Tribune and other newspapers for 14 years.
-In 1980, the UPI Illinois Editors Association newspaper award program gave him a first place for public service (the Len H. Small Memorial award) for his coverage of the Pinto crash trial involving a class-action lawsuit against the Ford Motor Company in Winamac, Indiana.
+In 1980, the UPI Illinois Editors Association newspaper award program gave him a first place for public service (the Len H. Small Memorial award) for his coverage of the Ford Pinto crash trial involving a class-action lawsuit against the Ford Motor Company in Winamac, Indiana.
 Strobel later became assistant managing editor of the Daily Herald, before leaving journalism in 1987.

-Strobel states he was an atheist when he began investigating the biblical claims about Christ after his wife's conversion.
+Strobel has said he was an atheist when he began investigating the biblical claims about Jesus Christ after his wife's conversion.
 Prompted by the results of his investigation, he became a Christian at the age of 29.

 Ministry

-Strobel became teaching pastor of Willow Creek Community Church in South Barrington, Illinois, from 1987 to 2000.
-In 2000, he became pastor at Saddleback Church in Lake Forest.
+Strobel was teaching pastor of Willow Creek Community Church in South Barrington, Illinois, from 1987 to 2000.
+In 2000, he became pastor at Saddleback Church in Lake Forest, California.
 In 2004, he left his post as pastor to host the Christian apologetics show Faith Under Fire.

-In 2014, he became a teaching pastor at Woodlands Church in The Woodlands and a professor of Christian thought at Houston Baptist University.
+In 2014, he became a teaching pastor at Woodlands Church in The Woodlands, Texas, and a professor of Christian thought at Houston Baptist University.